 Are you collecting laptops and devices from furloughed or redundant employees?
 Are your employees returning to work?

-With many of us slowly returning to the office in response to the COVID-19 recovery, there has been an increased focus on ensuring all your company devices and laptops are secure and updated.
+With many of us back to work and even in the office, this is an ideal opportunity to ensure all company devices and laptops are secure and updated.

-- Review the processing of data, identify and document the lawful basis for the processing activities, including clear and concise consent mechanisms
+- Review the processing of data, identify and document the lawful basis for the processing activities, including clear and concise consent mechanisms.

 - Review and update framework of remote working policies and procedures needed to ensure GDPR/DPA18 audit compliance.